Mpemba Effect in Many-Body Systems Near Equilibrium: Physical examples

 Figure~\ref{fig:true mpemba} illustrates this phenomenon in a minimal electrical implementation of three coupled overdamped modes.
 In the circuit, the dynamical variables are the node voltages $V_i(t)$.
 Each node is connected to ground through a resistor and a capacitor in parallel, producing passive relaxation, while directed couplings between nodes are implemented using operational amplifiers that inject currents through series resistors.
 This architecture generates a non-symmetric dynamical matrix $M$ with positive diagonal elements and asymmetric off-diagonal couplings, combining dissipative relaxation with nonreciprocal and weakly inhibitory interactions.
 The “hot’’ initial voltage configuration, $V_h(0)=(5.1,\,6.0,\,2.0)^{\top}$ is strictly larger componentwise than the “cold’’ configuration $V_c(0)=(5.0,\,0.2,\,0.1)^{\top}$.
 Despite this ordering, the hot state relaxes faster at long times.
 The asymmetry of the couplings aligns the hot initial condition predominantly with fast-decaying collective modes of the circuit, whereas the cold state has a larger projection onto slower modes associated with the smallest relaxation rates.
 Physically, nonreciprocity skews the relaxation geometry: decay directions (right eigenvectors) differ from projection directions (left eigenvectors).
 In combination with non-cooperative interactions or activity, this structure allows rapid decay along selected modes even under strict componentwise dominance.
 The resulting biorthogonal dynamics thus provides a minimal linear mechanism for a genuine three-dimensional Mpemba effect, in which all components of the initially hotter state are larger yet the system relaxes faster than the colder one.
+Likewise, the strict componentwise Mpemba effect is not restricted to a single pair of initial conditions.
+It persists for finite perturbations of the hot and cold states as long as the ordering of the relevant modal amplitudes is preserved.
+The example shown in Fig.~3 is therefore intended to illustrate the mechanism rather than a fine-tuned isolated case.